Everything you need to know about Signal shoot

-Signalshoot works in three simple steps: (1) Your app sends an HTTP request to our server when a user submits feedback.
-(2) Our server stores the feedback in your dashboard.
+Signal shoot works in three steps: (1) Your service sends an HTTP POST request to the Signal shoot server when a user submits feedback.
+(2) The server stores the feedback in your dashboard.
 (3) You open the dashboard to read, organize, and respond.
-There is no SDK to install.
-Your app just needs to be able to send an HTTP POST request — which every programming language and framework can do.
+No SDK required.
+Any language or framework that can send an HTTP POST request is supported.

 Choose your platform below and copy the code.
 The integration is a single HTTP POST request — no library or SDK to install.
 Paste the code into your app wherever you want users to be able to send feedback (a contact form, a bug report button, a feedback modal, etc.).